simsam8/INF264-project2/report.md

 ### Time and accuracy

-The classifer takes 253s/4.2 minutes to classify all images in the test set.
-For one prediction it takes around 0.01s.
+The classifer takes 253s/4.2 minutes to classify all images in the test set.[^1] For one prediction it takes around 0.01s.
 Which means the model can do 100 predictions per second.
 Unless Santas' workshop has incredibly fast conveyor belts, the chosen model